-Most games played just for fun can also be played for money.
-Lawyers and Non-Lawyers paid ample respect and just respect to a game developed on Indian Premier League [IPL].
+Games played just for fun can also be played for money.
+Lawyers and Non-Lawyers paid ample respect and just respect to a Game developed on Indian Premier League [IPL].
 An esteemed Eashan Ghosh calculated the accuracy of the probabilistic predictions.
 Mr. Ghosh, phenomenal in his Intellectual Property Law expertise, is a fair man.

 ‘Ramiz Baba Challenge’ Rules

 ‘Ramiz Baba’ Challengers must disclose their prediction for an IPL Game before the first ball is bowled.
 While it is discouraged as practice, predictions once entered may be modified up until that first ball is bowled.
 All predictions must consist of two parts: i) picking a winner and ii) confidence % in the prediction.
 Predictions must be whole numbers between 51% and 100%.
 Accuracy of the probabilistic predictions shall be measured by Brier score.

 Challengers have 5 ‘leaves’ that may be deployed in course of Games 1 to 60.
 A ‘leave’ is a non-prediction which keeps a Challenger’s score unaltered.
 For every non-prediction after 5 ‘leaves’, a Challenger’s score will ‘default’ to a score of 0.300.
 A good way of avoiding running into 0.300 trouble is to log a ‘default prediction’.
 Illustration: “Chasing team: 60%”, for instance is a nice, wholesome ‘default prediction’.
 If a Challenger fails to communicate their prediction before the first ball is bowled, that counts as a ‘leave’ or a ‘default prediction’ or a .300 score [‘default’].